Battle of Yatay: Armies

 On 5 May, after invading the northwest of the province of Corrientes, General Estigarribia sent colonel Pedro Duarte in front of a small advance column to control the bank of the Uruguay River.
 Duarte took the city of Santo Tomé.
-Estigarribia's forces followed up and met him there four days latter.
+Estigarribia's forces followed up and met him there four days later.
 The army then crossed the Uruguay River and entered the Brazilian province of Rio Grande do Sul.
 They left behind them the column of Duarte, with more than 3,000 soldiers to defend Uruguay.

 Estigarribia advanced unopposed to the south, taking on São Borja and Itaqui.
 In the meantime, Estigarribia's column was attacked and partially destroyed on the outskirts of São Borja, in the battle of Butuí.
 Some of the Paraguayan forces were stationed in São Tomé and São Borja while Duarte was heading south.

 Urquiza ordered Paunero to join him in Concordia, but the leader delayed the completion of Urquiza's orders.
 On June 4 the troops of Urquiza, who refused to fight the Paraguayans on the grounds of being considered allies against Brazil (which Argentina had frayed relations with), were disbanded.

 Uruguayan president and general Venancio Flores, fresh from his triumph over the Blanco party, marched to join Urquiza with 2,750 men.
 In addition, the Brazilian forces, commanded by lieutenant colonel Joaquim Rodrigues Coelho Nelly, numbering 1,200 men, were heading their way.
 They met on July 13.
 At the first meeting Flores was given the Line Cavalry Regiment "San Martín", with 450 men, plus one Uruguayan artillery squadron with 140 men.
 In total, Flores had 4,540 troops—not nearly enough to confront the Paraguayan columns.